suit-wg/architecture/draft-ietf-suit-architecture.md

 to hand control over to the bootloader.

 In most cases this requires the MCU to restart.
-Once the MCU has initiated a restart, the bootloader takes over control and determines whether the newly downloaded firmware image should be executed.
+Once the MCU has initiated a restart, the bootloader determines whether a newly available firmware image should be executed.

-At this stage the device has at least three firmware images available.
+A power failure at any time during a firmware update must not cause a failure of the device.
+Equally, adverse network conditions during an update must not cause the failure of the device.

+One way to achieve this functionality is to provide a minimum of two storage locations for firmware.
+An alternative approach is to use a second stage bootloader with build-in full featured firmware update functionality such that it is possible to return to the update process after power down.

+Assuming the first approach, there are (at least) three firmware images available on the device:

-First, the bootloader itself is a firmware image.
-Second, the firmware image that has to be replaced is still available on the device as a backup in case the freshly downloaded firmware image does not boot correctly.
-Third, there is the newly downloaded firmware image.
+- First, the bootloader itself is a firmware image.
+- Second, the firmware image that has to be replaced is still available on the device as a backup in case the freshly downloaded firmware image does not boot correctly.
+- Third, there is the newly downloaded firmware image.

 To differentiate the firmware image of the bootloader from the other firmware images that contain application code we refer to the latter as application firmware images.

 Since many low end IoT devices use non-relocatable code, the bootloader needs to copy the newly downloaded application firmware image into the location of the old application firmware image and vice versa.

 The boot process is security sensitive.
 An attacker will typically try to retrieve a firmware image from the device for reverse engineering or will try to get